useflyyer/flyyer-docs/guides/javascript/nextjs.md

 ### Signed URLs

 The module `@flayyer/flayyer` supports HMAC and JWT signatures.
-It's important to use [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) so your secret key is not exposed client-side.
+It's important to instanciate FlayyerAI [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) so your secret key is not exposed client-side.

 To find your `secret key`, go to [your dashboard](https://flayyer.com/dashboard/_/projects?ref=docs) > your project > Advanced settings > Signed URLS, and enable the signing strategy you desire.

 ```jsx title="pages/index.js" {4,8-9,21-31}
 import Head from "next/head"